 This prospectus, including the information that we incorporate by reference, contains various forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, or the Securities Act, and Section 21E of the Securities Exchange Act of 1934, as amended, or the Exchange Act.
-These statements relate to future events or our future financial performance and involve known and unknown risks, uncertainties and other factors that may cause our actual results, levels of activity, performance or achievements to differ materially from any future results, levels of activity, performance or achievements.
-In some cases, you can identify forward-looking statements by terminology such as "anticipates," "believes," "continue" "estimates," "intends," "may," "plans," "potential," "predicts," "should," "will," or the negative of these terms or other comparable terminology.
+These statements relate to future events or our future financial performance and involve known and unknown risks, uncertainties and other factors that may cause our actual results, levels of activity, performance or achievements to differ materially from any future results, levels of activity, performance or achievements expressed or implied by these forward-looking statements.
+In some cases, you can identify forward-looking statements by terminology such as "anticipates," "believes," "continues," "estimates," "expects," "intends," "may," "plans," "potential," "predicts," "should," "will," or the negative of these terms or other comparable terminology.
 These forward-looking statements may also use different phrases.
-Discussions containing these forward-looking statements may be found, among other places, in "Business' and 'Management's Discussion and Analysis of Financial Condition and Results of Operations" incorporated by reference from our most recent annual report on Form 10-K and in our most recent quarterly report on Form 10-Q subsequent to the filing of our most recent annual report on Form 10-K and in our most recent effected in subsequent filings with the SEC.
+Discussions containing these forward-looking statements may be found, among other places, in "Business" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" incorporated by reference from our most recent annual report on Form 10-K and in our most recent quarterly report on Form 10-Q subsequent to the filing of our most recent annual report on Form 10-K with the SEC, as well as any amendments thereto reflected in subsequent filings with the SEC.
 We may not actually achieve the plans, intentions or expectations disclosed in our forward-looking statements and you should not place undue reliance on our forward-looking statements.
 Actual results or events could differ materially from the plans, intentions and expectations disclosed in the forward-looking statements we make.
 Forward-looking statements include, but are not limited to, statements about:

-- our expectations with respect to the clinical development and timing of clinical development of our product candidates, our clinical trials and the regulatory approval process; - the commercialization of our TOLAMBA and HEPLISAV products; - our expectations with respect to our collaborations and programs funded by third parties; - our expectations with regard to our ability to retain, obtain and protect necessary intellectual property to commercialize our products; and - our expectations regarding our capital requirements, how long our current financial resources will last, and our needs for additional financing.
+- our expectations with respect to the clinical development and timing of clinical development of our product candidates, our clinical trials and the regulatory approval process; - the commercialization of our TOLAMBA and HEPLISAV products; - our expectations with respect to our collaborations and programs funded by third parties; - · our expectations with regard to our ability to retain, obtain and protect necessary intellectual property to commercialize our products; and - our expectations regarding our capital requirements, how long our current financial resources will last, and our needs for additional financing.